jeffeharris/my-poker-face/README.md

 Create a local `.env` file and add your `OPENAI_API_KEY` to it.
 This will be enabled to use the AI PLayers and Assistants.

+Once the environment is configured and requirements installed you can run the application in either the Console or as a Flask web app

+### run the console app locally:

+`python ./console_app/console_app.py`

 ### run the Flask app locally:
-Once the environment is configured and the requirements installed you can start the Flask application

 `python ./flask_app/flask_app.py`